Breadcrumbs

 - How have your studies, work, or personal projects prepared you for this programme?

-2. Why this Master’s programme?
+2. Why this Master’s Programme?

 - What excites you about this programme, and how does it align with your goals?